Generalized Symmetries and Deformations of Symmetric Product Orbifolds: Non-invertible symmetries and their gauging

 \subsection{Dual TDLs as \texorpdfstring{$\boldsymbol{A}$}{A}-bimodules}

-The TDLs in the gauged theory are described by $A$-bimodules, which are reviewed in, e.g., \cite{Fuchs:2002cm, Tachikawa:2017gyf}. $A$-bimodules are defined by a triplet $(M, \rho, \tilde\rho)$ which satisfies the compatibility conditions with the algebra object $A$ illustrated in Figure\,\ref{fig:bimodule_compatibility}.
+The TDLs in the gauged theory, which we call dual TDLs, are described by $A$-bimodules, which are reviewed in, e.g., \cite{Fuchs:2002cm, Bhardwaj:2017xup}. $A$-bimodules are defined by a triplet $(M, \rho, \tilde\rho)$ which satisfies the compatibility conditions with the algebra object $A$ illustrated in Figure\,\ref{fig:bimodule_compatibility}.
 Note that $M \in \cC$, and we call $\rho \in \Hom(A\otimes M, M)$, and $\tilde\rho \in \Hom(M \otimes A, M)$ the left- resp. right action of $A$.
 Physically, the $A$-bimodules correspond to topological defects originating from $\cC$, which can move freely within the mesh of $A$.

 As a simple example, when we gauge a discrete group $G$, we have $A = \bigoplus_{g\in G} \cL_g$ and $M = n\bigoplus_{g\in G} \cL_g$, where $n$ is a positive integer left to be determined.
-We can gauge fix the left action $\rho$ to be $n \times n$ identity matrices, and the solutions of the right action $\tilde\rho$ must be in one-to-one correspondence with representations of $G$, according to the right associativity condition.
+We can gauge fix the left action $\rho$ to be $n \times n$ identity matrices, and the solutions (to the equations illustrated in Figure~\ref{fig:bimodule_compatibility}) of the right action $\tilde\rho$ must be in one-to-one correspondence with representations of $G$, according to the right associativity condition.
 More concretely, $\tilde\rho_{h,g} = R(g)$, where $R$ is an $n$-dimensional representation of $G$.
 One can further prove that the fusion rules and F symbols are given by the tensor product and 6j symbols of representations of $G$, so the dual fusion category is Rep$(G)$.

 \paragraph{Actions of dual TDLs on local operators}

 In this paper, we mainly focus on the linking action of TDLs on a local operator, depicted in Figure~\ref{fig:circle_L}.
 The TDL can be shrunk towards the local operator $O$, thereby acting on $O$ to produce another local operator---or annihilating it.
 Schematically, one can write \ie \cL \cdot O = O' \,. \fe Generally, a symmetry operator can map a local operator to a non-local operator, but the non-local action is not captured by the linking action.
 Instead, it is captured by the passing action shown in Figure~\ref{fig:lasso}, which can also be organized using the tube algebra\cite{ocneanu1994chirality,Lin:2022dhv}.